Klaim/cpp-proposals/PXXXX Implicit Return Type.rst

 .. compound::
   :class: literal-block block-addition

-  When a function is declared or defined using a placeholder type for the return type, and a previous declaration or definition having a concrete return type exists, the return type shall be inferred to be the previously seen concrete type.
+  When a function is declared or defined using ``auto`` for the return type, and a previous declaration or definition having a concrete return type exists, the return type shall be inferred to be the previously seen concrete type.
   [*Example:*

   .. parsed-literal::